The Teachers of PIMC

 PIMC is a first generation Dharma center with origins in Burma, Thailand and India.
 Our practice is based upon the Noble Eightfold Path of the Buddha and the teachings that have been passed down through the Theravada lineage for 2500 years.

-PIMC Teachers:
+PIMC Resident Teachers:

 Guest Teachers: